pvdz/preval/tests/cases/normalize/expressions/assignments/for_of_right/auto_ident_opt_extended.md

 $( 100 );
 `````

+## Todos triggered

+- Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
+- Calling a static method on an ident that is not global and not recorded: $tmpClusterSSA_tmpForOfGen_next

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ('<crash[ <ref> is not function/iterable ]>')